NREL/tyche/docs/cheat-sheet.rst

 Indices Dataset
 ~~~~~~~~~~~~~~~

-The *indices* dataset contains the numerical indexes (location within a list or array) used to access content in the other datasets.
-Table 7 describes the columns required for the indices table.
+The *indices* dataset contains the numerical indexes (location within a list or array) used to access content in the other datasets. :numref:`tbl-indicesdict` describes the columns required for the indices table.
 Numerical locations for parameters should not be listed in this dataset.

-**Table 7:**
+.. _tbl-indicesdict:
+.. table:: Data dictionary for the *indices* dataset.

   +--------------+------------+----------------+------------------------------------------------------------------------------------------+
   | Column Name  | Data Type  | Allowed Values | Description                                                                              |